 Where to stay in Barolo

-Prefer to wake up with the roosters over an alarm clock?
-Then try staying at an agriturismo.
-What is it?
-An agriturismo is a working farm with some rooms used for accommodations.
+If you prefer to wake up with the roosters instead of an alarm clock, stay at an agriturismo.
+What is an agriturismo?
+Simply put, an agriturismo is a working farm with some rooms used for accommodations.
 Usually, the owner or farmer also lives there, or at least in the area.
 I think it’s a great way to get to know the area more intimately.
-If you’re looking for 5-star luxury, this would not be the place.
-Sometimes even wifi is hard to get.
-But what you lack in wifi connections is more than made up for by the fresh food, usually grown on the farm.

 Lounging in the late autumn sunshine at Ca San Ponzio